Ralph St Williams Shows Humility at Hospital After Surviving Road Accident, Speaks Nicely to Nurse

 Ralph St Williams survives road accident, narrates what happened in emotional video

-He was then conversing in a low tone with another hospital staff member, apparently over the medicines he would be needing.
+He was then seen conversing in a low tone with another hospital staff member, apparently over the medicine he would need to take.

-The activist also ensured that none of the people who were in the ward at the time had their faces shown in the video.
+The activist also ensured that none of the people who were in the ward at the time had their faces shown in the video, as a measure of respect.

 Ralph De FellowGhanaian, Ralph St Williams, John Mahama, President, Ghana, Sanitation, Accra, Hospital, Accident, Ridge